hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/01e-JSIntro.md

 __2) Since 2015 and ES2015, there are new scopes, with the `let` keyword__

-<span style="color: red; font-weight: bold;">Modern JavaScript has the <code>let</code> keyword for declaring variables, and the <code>const</code> keyword for declaring constants.</span>
+<span style="color: brown; font-weight: bold;">Modern JavaScript has the <code>let</code> keyword for declaring variables, and the <code>const</code> keyword for declaring constants.</span>

-<span style="color: red; font-weight: bold;">Modern JavaScript has two scopes: 1) a global scope</span> for declaring global variables, and <span style="color: red; font-weight: bold;">2) a block scope</span> for declaring variables between { and }.
+<span style="color: brown; font-weight: bold;">Modern JavaScript has two scopes: 1) a global scope</span> for declaring global variables, and <span style="color: brown; font-weight: bold;">2) a block scope</span> for declaring variables between { and }.
 This is similar to what we find in many other programming languages such as Java, C# etc.

-Furthermore, like in most programming languages, inside a block, <span style="color: red; font-weight: bold;">a local variable masks other variables located in higher scopes (global or in another block that contains the current block).</span>
+Furthermore, like in most programming languages, inside a block, <span style="color: brown; font-weight: bold;">a local variable masks other variables located in higher scopes (global or in another block that contains the current block).</span>

 Example of a local variable declared with the `let` keyword.
 Its scope is the block: